mazimez/laravel-hands-on/README.md

 6. In the [PostController](app/Http/Controllers/Api/v1/PostController.php), modify the `index` method to include the `likers` relationship.
 Use [withCount](https://laravel.com/docs/10.x/eloquent-relationships#counting-related-models) to display the count of likes for each post.
 The `withCount` method is one of many techniques that simplify aggregating data from different tables into a single API response.
 Refer to the Laravel documentation on [aggregation](https://laravel.com/docs/10.x/eloquent-relationships#aggregating-related-models) for more details.

 By following this approach, you can reduce redundant code and make your code more reliant on relationships rather than the database.
-This becomes especially useful when updating the database to implement polymorphic relationships.
-Furthermore, you can aggregate data from different tables into a single API response.

-For simplified API calls, you can utilize the provided [Postman collection](https://elements.getpostman.com/redirect?entityId=13692349-4c7deece-f174-43a3-adfa-95e6cf36792b&entityType=collection).
+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

-Feel free to explore additional methods like `sync` and `toggle` to implement more features.
-Consider it as a DIY (Do It Yourself) opportunity.
+- in this section, you get to know about the methods like `sync` and `toggle`. try to find more methods likes this and use it in your project.
+- we have only looked into couple of relationships, but there are many more like this. so try to learn about all of them and use it in your project.
+- there is also a concept of `polymorphic relationships` that we will cover in later branches, but you can start learning about it from now.

 ## Note